Six Minutes to Midnight (2020) – Movie Review

 Performances, for the most part, are excellent.
 I truly enjoyed seeing actor Eddie Izzard in this type of role.
 Judi Dench and Jim Broadbent both have a brief and quick presence onscreen as supporting cast, and their performances are welcomed.
 Unfortunately, I cannot deny that Eddie Izzard, in the leading role, has a few weak or vague lines, even more so during dramatic moments and when the character makes shocking discoveries about his investigation.
 For the most part, I was highly impressed by his performance.
-Fun fact- Eddie Izzard also receives credit as an executive producer as well as for the screenplay and writing on this film.
+Fun fact- Eddie Izzard also receives credit as an executive producer as well as for the screenplay and writing of this film.

 The film’s soundtrack was superb and quite fitting for this film.
 From the very opening, I was impressed by the music selection and its ability to touch and deliver powerful moments, all complimenting the film’s mystery.
 I also could not fault the sound effects and sound design.

 Overall, this is quite a good drama film which also serves as an exciting thriller.
 With pleasing performances all around, there are only a couple of questionable moments due to poor line delivery.
-The film introduces a fun mystery and concept, which is sadly slowed down pace-wise in the second and third act.
+The film introduces a fun mystery and concept, which is sadly slowed down pace-wise in the second and third acts.
 The film’s musical score was powerful, working wonderfully with the film’s sound effects.
 Those seeking a new movie based on an actual event should certainly check this one out.

 Six Minutes to Midnight (2020) is Now Available on DVD!